Canada - Western University

 Western's fall term begins around the beginning of September and ends around the third week in December.
 The winter term begins during the first week of January and ends around the end of April.

 Students accepted to the program will pay the usual California State University, Sacramento fees, remain eligible for financial aid (except work/study), if otherwise qualified, and receive resident credit just as if they were attending classes at this university.
 (Please note that equivalency of courses falls under the jurisdiction of the academic department.)
 Western University has agreed to waive non-resident tuition, making this a particularly attractive opportunity for participants.
 Students will pay for their travel to and from Canada, room and board, books and incidentals.
 In addition, each student must have the required insurance during his or her stay in Canada.

 Campus financial aid, with the exception of federal work study, is applicable abroad.
-Whether or not you have ever received financial aid, you should investigate this possibility by contacting Miesha Williams (study abroad contact) in the Sacramento State Financial Aid Office.
+Whether or not you have ever received financial aid, you should investigate this possibility by contacting Joy Fisher (study abroad contact) at the Student Service Counter located on the first floor of Lassen Hall.
 Students also are encouraged to investigate and apply for scholarships for their study or research abroad.
-A listing of specific scholarships and scholarship resource information, with websites, is available on the Office of Global Education website.
-For individual advising and application information on scholarships / grants for study or research abroad, you should contact Dr. Jack Godwin in the Office of Global Education.
+A listing of specific scholarships and scholarship resource information, with websites, is available on the Office of International Programs and Global Engagement website.
+A listing of specific scholarships and scholarship resource information, with websites, are available at www.csus.edu/oge/study-abroad/Study-Scholarship.html.

 Western offers traditional dormitory-style residences and apartment-style suites.
 Residence accommodation for students participating one semester only will depend on availability.
 Visit www.residenceatwestern.ca for more information.